Bomi County: Geography, climate and seasons

 Bomi County has an area of 746 sqmi.
 The County is bordered on the northwest by Grand Cape Mount County, on the northeast by Gbarpolu and Bong Counties, on the southeast by Montserrado County and on the southwest by the Atlantic Ocean.

 The Lofa River forms the boundary between Bomi and Grand Cape Mount Counties.
 A tributary of the river forms part of the boundary between Bomi and Gbarpolu Counties.
 The Saint Paul River forms part of the boundary between Bomi and Montserrado Counties.

 Bomi County's climate is generally warm throughout the year.
 There are two seasons in the year - the rainy season which begins in April and ends in October and the dry season from November to March.

 Demographics

 The 2008 Liberian census showed that Bomi County had a population of 84,119, making it the eleventh most populous county in Liberia.
 The County had at that time a population density of 113 persons per square mile (44 persons per km2).

 Bomi contains five chiefdoms and 18 clans.
 The County's principal ethnic groups are Gola, Dei, Mandinka and Kpelle.

 Resources and economy

-Bomi County's resources include diamond, rubber, timber, iron ore, gold, water, stone, sand and fertile agriculture land.

-70% of the population engage in agricultural activities, including the production or exploitation of rice (the staple food), cassava, sweet potatoes, eddoes, plantains, vegetables, rubber, palm oil and livestock or in fisheries.
+Bomi County's resources include diamond, rubber, timber, iron ore, gold, water, stone, sand, and fertile agricultural land.
+Seventy percent of the population engages in agricultural activities, including the production or exploitation of rice (the staple food), cassava, sweet potatoes, eddoes, plantains, vegetables, rubber, palm oil, and livestock or in fisheries.
 20% participate in business and trading.
 Local governments employ 10%.
-The Sime Darby rubber plantation, the second largest in Liberia, is located within the County.
+The Sime Darby rubber plantation, the second largest in Liberia, is located within the county.